mohamedissam6/Subgoals-Generator/README.md

 # Subgoals-Generator
-Subgoals Generator helps break down Java programming problems into simpler steps using AI.
-Ideal for high-school students, it provides structured subgoals without revealing solutions, enhancing problem-solving skills in coding.
+Subgoals Generator is a web-based tool that leverages AI to assist in breaking down Java programming problems into simpler, instructional steps.
+Designed for high-school students, this tool provides a structured approach to problem-solving by generating subgoal labels without revealing solutions.
+It uses OpenAI's language model to analyze problem statements and generate relevant subgoals, making it a valuable resource for introductory coding education.